s-fereidooni/CSE151A_matchmaker/README.md

 Shruti: Worked on the code/documentation for the milestone 4 notebook and wrote the answers/writeup for the questions for milestone 4 into the readme.

 Sonia: Worked on code and documentation for milestone 3 notebook and answered the readme questions for milestone 3.
 Additionally, I created the website that uses a modified version of our milestone 3 model to predict matches.
 Also created a video demo of the website and added it to the repo along with instructions to run.
-Also contributed to responses in the final write up. :-)
+Also contributed to writing responses in the final write up. :-)

 Kaleigh: Worked on code and documentation for milestone 3 notebook and wrote answers for questions in the readme as well as documentation in the notebook itself.
 Collaborated in assessing which model to choose for the task.